 Mim believes children need to enjoy academic experiences and challenges of the classroom to develop a ‘can-do’ attitude.
 For this reason her favourite classroom motto is “mistakes are expected, respected, investigated and corrected.”
 She creates learning experiences that engage children and connect to their interests, while complimenting the values of the school community.

-Mim has studied Nyungar language and culture and is keen to support Kerry Street in achieving the goals in their Reconciliation Action Plan.
+Mim has studied Nyungar language and culture and is keen to support Kerry Street in achieving the goals in our Reconciliation Action Plan.
 She aims to allow children to understand the beauty, strength, spirituality and resilience of the Aboriginal culture.

 “I believe connecting to the culture and language of our first people unlocks the door to understanding, which supports us moving towards reconciliation.”Mim Stephens